Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Transitional games

-In this section, we sketch how our analysis can be extended to settings in which one of the varieties is only indirectly accessible via the other variety from the initial state $\bar{x} = o$.
-We call this class of settings ``transitional games.'' \autoref{fig-transitionalgame} provides an example of a transitional game where variety $b$ is absorbing and only indirectly accessible via variety $a$ from the initial state $\bar{x} = o$, with a full support.
-A possible interpretation is that the seller is offering the baseline version~$a$ to all consumers, while the ``upgraded'' version~$b$ is only available to previous buyers of the baseline version.
-The existence of states that are only indirectly accessible poses a challenge for our analysis, because the consumption options accessible in the static game do not correspond to those in the repeated game, such that there might be no prices that exhaust all trading-up opportunities in the static game.
+In this section, we show how our analysis can be extended to settings in which one of the states is only indirectly accessible from the initial state via another state.
+We dub this class of settings ``transitional games.'' \autoref{fig-transitionalgame} provides an example of a transitional game with full support where absorbing variety $b$ is only indirectly accessible via rental variety $a$ from the initial state $x^0 = o$.
+States that are only indirectly accessible from the initial state pose a challenge for our analysis, because the consumption options accessible in the static game do not correspond to those in the dynamic game, such that there might be no prices that exhaust all trading-up opportunities in the static game.

-We now show that our approach of characterizing the dynamic equilibrium by analyzing the associated static game can also be applied to transitional games by introducing a suitably defined ``extended static game.''
+We now show that our approach of characterizing the dynamic equilibrium by analyzing the associated static game can nevertheless be applied to transitional games by introducing a suitably constructed ``extended static game.''

+\begin{definition}[\textbf{Extended static game}] Consider a transitional game $(x^0=o, \Gamma, \F)$, where $b$ is only indirectly accessible via $a$, from the initial state $x^0 = o$.
+In the associated extended static game, let the probability measure of the consumer's valuation profile be the pushforward measure $\F^e(E) := \F(l^{-1}(E))$, for all $E \in \B(V^e)$, following from the linear transformation of the support $l: V \to V^e$, where